Marib Dam: Construction

 The date of the first construction of a dam at Ma’rib goes back to somewhere between 1750 and 1700 BC.
 The earliest inscription on the dam is one placed there at the time of its construction or repair of parts of the dam undertaken by Yatha' Amar Watar I, son of Yada' El Zarih I, who reigned in 760–740 BC.
 The following repair was in the time of Yada' El Bayin II who reigned in 740–720 BC.
 Renovations were then carried out by Dhamar El Zarih I and Karab El Bayin who reigned in 700–680 BC.
-All repairs were minor, consisting of essential maintenance, such as removing dirt, or opening water courses, or stopping up gaps.
+All repairs were minor, consisting of essential maintenance, such as removing dirt, opening water courses, or stopping up gaps.
 The Makrib Samah' El Yanuf II, son of Dhamar El Watar II, had his name carved into parts of the dam to mark the completion and repair of the dam.

 The dam was composed of packed earth, triangular in cross section, 580 m in length and 4 m high.
 It ran between two groups of rocks on either side of the river and was linked to the rock with substantial stonework.
 The dam's position allowed for a spillway and sluices between the northern end of the dam and the cliffs to the west.
 Around 500 BC, its height was increased to 7 m, the upstream slope (the water face) was reinforced with a cover of stones, and irrigation was extended to include the southern side as well as the northern side.

 After the end of the Kingdom of Sabaʾ, the dam fell under the control of the Ḥimyarites around 115 BC.
-They undertook further reconstruction, creating a structure 14 m high, with extensive waterworks at both the northern and southern ends, five spillway channels, two masonry-reinforced sluices, a settling pond, and a 1000-meter canal to a distribution tank.
+They undertook further reconstruction, creating a structure 14 m high, with extensive waterworks at both the northern and southern ends, five spillway channels, two masonry-reinforced sluices, a settling pond, and a 1,000-meter canal to a distribution tank.
 These extensive works were not actually finalized until 325 AD, and they allowed the irrigation of 25,000 acres.

 Maintenance

-The Muslim historian al-Isfahani (whose Annals were completed in 961 CE) maintains that the famous breach of the dam occurred some four hundred years before the rise of Islam, but Yāqūt al-Ḥamawī assigns it to the time of Abyssinian rule.
+The Muslim historian al-Isfahani (whose Annals were completed in 961 CE) maintains that a dam breach occurred some 400 years before the rise of Islam, but Yāqūt al-Ḥamawī assigns it to the time of Abyssinian rule.